 Question #4: Has the final drive been leaking?

 Always mention any leaks that were occurring before the final drive failed.
 Leaks in a final drive usually occur either around the gear box cover or behind the sprocket.
 If it’s coming from the gear box cover, the cover or casing might have sustained some physical damage that is allowing fluid to leak out.
 In that case, repairs will be needed.

 If the leak is coming from the sprocket, you may be having issues with your floating face seal.
 There’s another possibility for both of these cases, though: a build-up of pressure in the final drive might have caused these leaks, something that could result in catastrophic damage if not addressed.
 This can be caused by a clogged case drain filter.

+If there is something wrong with your final drive, be sure to write down what went wrong.
 Answers to questions like these help technicians determine if the problem can be fixed by repairing the travel motor, or if a replacement is needed.
 Keep in mind that the failure of the travel motor is sometimes the symptom of another problem.
-The more information you can provide, the likely it is that the technician will be able to track down the real problem.
+The more information you can provide, the likely it is that the technician will be able to track down the real source of the problem.

 Texas Final Drive is your partner in providing new or remanufactured final drive hydraulic motors from a single mini-excavator to a fleet of heavy equipment.
 Call today so we can find the right final drive or hydraulic component for you, or check out our online store to find your O.E.M. manufacturer brand motor now.